Early human migrations

-Homo sapiens (red, Out of Africa II), with the numbers of years since they appeared before present.
+Homo sapiens (red), with the numbers of years since they are first recorded before present.

-Early human migrations are the earliest migrations and expansions of archaic and modern humans across continents.
-They are believed to have begun approximately 2 million years ago with the early expansions out of Africa by Homo erectus.
+The earliest migrations and expansions of archaic and modern humans across continents are believed to have begun approximately 2 million years ago with the early expansions out of Africa by Homo erectus.
 This initial migration was followed by other archaic humans including H. heidelbergensis, which lived around 500,000 years ago and was the likely ancestor of Denisovans and Neanderthals as well as modern humans.
 Early hominids had likely crossed land bridges that have now sunk.

 Within Africa, Homo sapiens dispersed around the time of its speciation, roughly 300,000 years ago.
 (Note: Based on Schlebusch et al., "Southern African ancient genomes estimate modern human divergence to 350,000 to 260,000 years ago", Fig. 3 (H. sapiens divergence times) and Stringer (2012), (archaic admixture).)
 The recent African origin theory suggests that the anatomically modern humans outside of Africa descend from a population of Homo sapiens migrating from East Africa roughly 70–50,000 years ago and spreading along the southern coast of Asia and to Oceania by about 50,000 years ago.
 Modern humans spread across Europe about 40,000 years ago.

 Early Eurasian Homo sapiens fossils have been found in Misliya Cave (Israel), dated to around 194,000–177,000 years old.
 It has also been claimed by some paleoanthropologists that a skull fragment found in Apidima Cave (Greece), dated to around 210,000 years old, may have belonged to Homo sapiens, although that skull fragment can't be confidently attributed to Homo sapiens.
 These fossils seem to represent failed dispersal attempts by early Homo sapiens, who may have been replaced by local Neanderthal populations.

 The migrating modern human populations are known to have interbred with earlier local populations, so that contemporary human populations are descended in small part (below 10% contribution) from regional varieties of archaic humans.
 (Note: Archaic admixture from various sources is known from Europe and Asia (Neanderthals), Southeast Asia and Melanesia (Denisovans) as well as from Western and Southern Africa.
 The proportion of admixture varies by region, but in all cases has been reported below 10%: In Eurasian mostly estimated at 1–4% (with a high estimate of 3.4–7.3% by Lohse (2014)) in Melanesians estimated at 4–6% (Reich et al. (2010)).
 Admixture of an unknown archaic hominin in Sub-Saharan African hunter-gatherer populations was estimated at 2% (Hammer et al. (2011)).)

 After the Last Glacial Maximum, North Eurasian populations migrated to the Americas about 20,000 years ago.
 Arctic Canada and Greenland were reached by the Paleo-Eskimo expansion around 4,000 years ago.
 Finally, Polynesia was populated within the past 2,000 years in the last wave of the Austronesian expansion.